Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

   </tr>
 </table>

 <p>Different Levels of Detail are bound to the different levels of the index tree.
-The leaf nodes of that contain have the
-original representations with the highest detail.
+Typically leaf nodes of an LOD schema contain the original (feature/object) representation with the highest detail.
 The closer nodes are to the root, the lower the level of detail will be.
-For each level up, the amount of data is typically reduced by a factor between 2 and 10 by employing methods such as texture downsampling, feature reduction, mesh reduction, clustering or thinning, so that all inner nodes also have a balanced weight.</p>
+For each level up, the amount of data is typically reduced by a factor between 2 to 10 by employing methods such as texture downsampling, feature reduction, mesh reduction, clustering or thinning, so that all inner nodes also have a balanced weight.</p>